r509/r509-ocsp-responder/README.md

 }
 ```

+##Options
+This OCSP responder supports several optional flags (in addition to supporting an arbitrary number of responder certificates).

+* copy\_nonce - (true/false) Sets whether to copy the nonce from request to response (if present)

+* cache\_headers - (true/false) Sets whether to set HTTP headers for caching GET responses.
+Coupled with a reverse proxy you can cache responses for a finite period and vastly speed up the response time of your server (at the cost of response freshness)

+* max\_cache\_age - (integer) Sets the maximum age in __seconds__ a response can be cached.
+At this time r509-ocsp-responder does not support cache invalidation so it is recommended to set this to a low value to reduce the time you may serve stale responses in the event of a revocation.

+See the config.yaml.example for an example configuration.
+(Note: at this time the example config does not use ocsp_cert and ca_cert together)

 ##Running Tests
 You'll need rspec, rake, and rack-test to run the tests.
 With these gems in place run ```rake spec```